 Clinical questions arise continuously in daily clinical practice; while some of them can be easily answered by checking a textbook or a national formulary, some of them are more complex and require the clinician to look at the research evidence.

 Over the past 30 years, the research literature has grown at a rate such that it is not feasible for even the most specialist clinician to keep abreast of all relevant research.
-Systematic reviews, which aim to synthesise all the high-quality evidence relating to a given question, are therefore frequently the best and most appropriate form of evidence for addressing clinical questions.
+Systematic reviews, which aim to synthesize all the high-quality evidence relating to a given question, are therefore frequently the best and most appropriate form of evidence for addressing clinical questions.

 Clarifying the key elements of the question is a critical first step towards providing an answer to inform a decision, and for a researcher to frame the research to be done.
 The PICO (Population, Intervention, Comparator and Outcomes) model captures the key elements and is a good strategy to provide answerable questions.